Welcome to the latest edition of The Road to Zero Report

 Upper-Tier local authorities have been approved for LEVI funding

-Public chargepoint deployment & reliability
+Public charger deployment & reliability

 Figure Source: DfT Electric Vehicle Public Charging Infrastructure Statistics, April 2025